cyberklezmer/fepp/readme.md

 > `qf15 I`  *`hfdroot dataroot`*

 where *`hfdroot`* is the folder in which `hfd` finds itself.
 Notice, that the file `intex.csv` has to be empty before the import.
-To replecate the results from the paper, data from March and April 2009 must be present in the source folder.
+To replicate the results from the paper, data from March and April 2009 must be present in the source folder.

 ### Replication of the paper's results